astampoulis/makam/examples/paper/05-type-synonyms.md

 defined before.
 For example, we did not have to take any special provision to handle types we defined earlier such as `dbind` -- everything works out thanks to the reflective predicates we are using.
 (Mention something about the expression problem?)

+The one form of terms that `structural_recursion` does not handle are uninstantiated unification variables.
+We find that leaving that as something that we handle whenever we define a new predicate that uses `structural_recursion` works fine.
+In this case, `teq` is only supposed to be used with ground terms, so it is fine if we fail when we encounter a unification variable.

 Let's try an example out: